Leeward Financial Partners LLC Raises Position in Invesco National AMT-Free Municipal Bond ETF (NYSEARCA:PZA)

 Leeward Financial Partners LLC grew its position in Invesco National AMT-Free Municipal Bond ETF (NYSEARCA:PZA – Free Report) by 16.3% during the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor owned 40,898 shares of the company’s stock after acquiring an additional 5,736 shares during the period.
 Leeward Financial Partners LLC’s holdings in Invesco National AMT-Free Municipal Bond ETF were worth $906,000 at the end of the most recent quarter.

 Other hedge funds and other institutional investors have also made changes to their positions in the company.
 Private Ocean LLC purchased a new stake in shares of Invesco National AMT-Free Municipal Bond ETF in the second quarter valued at about $32,000.
 Legacy Financial Group LLC purchased a new stake in shares of Invesco National AMT-Free Municipal Bond ETF in the third quarter valued at about $36,000.
 Credit Suisse AG purchased a new stake in shares of Invesco National AMT-Free Municipal Bond ETF in the second quarter valued at about $63,000.
-Carmel Capital Partners LLC purchased a new stake in shares of Invesco National AMT-Free Municipal Bond ETF in the third quarter valued at about $76,000.
-Finally, Sheets Smith Wealth Management purchased a new stake in shares of Invesco National AMT-Free Municipal Bond ETF in the third quarter valued at about $78,000.
+Carmel Capital Partners LLC purchased a new stake in Invesco National AMT-Free Municipal Bond ETF during the third quarter worth about $76,000.
+Finally, Sheets Smith Wealth Management purchased a new stake in Invesco National AMT-Free Municipal Bond ETF during the third quarter worth about $78,000.

 Invesco National AMT-Free Municipal Bond ETF Stock Down 0.2 %